 Where landlords are making changes, the Ombudsman requests that landlords keep us informed.
 Please advise us of the changes by email using email@example.com

 All Ombudsman staff are working remotely and the Ombudsman Service is operating as normal.
-There is currently no intention to suspend any casework activity and customers can access the service through the normal channels ie by email, telephone, letter (although this part of the service is limited) and online.
+There is currently no intention to suspend any casework activity and customers can access the service through the normal channels ie by email, telephone, letter (although parts of the service are limited) and online.

 Local resolution of complaints

 We continue to support residents and landlords seeking the resolution of complaints that are within the landlord’s process, but will keep this under review as circumstances change.

 As our ability to send and receive post is very limited, it would be helpful if landlords could strongly encourage their residents to contact us by phone, email or use the online complaint form on our website.

 We have been following government guidance on the coronavirus with the aim of protecting the safety of our colleagues as well as continuing to provide our service as usual.

 Please note that due to the impact of current lockdown restrictions and staff resourcing issues, we are temporarily reducing the operating times of our phone service.

 It may take us longer than usual to return your call or to send email correspondence.